learnk8s/learnk8s.io/_blog/installing-docker-and-kubernetes-on-windows/index.md

 But before you move on, you should be aware of some the limits of using minikube as your remote Docker daemon.

-Docker is made of two parts:
+Docker was designed in two parts:

 - **the Docker daemon** — you can think about it as a server with an API.
-You can send commands to the API and Docker will receive and execute the commands on your behalf.
+You can send commands to the API and Docker will receive and execute them on your behalf.
-- **the Docker CLI** — the executable that used to send the command to the Docker daemon API
+- **the Docker CLI** — the executable that sends the commands to the Docker daemon API

 Most of the time you're interacting with the Docker CLI, and you don't see the Docker daemon.